segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/destination-plugins/nielsen-dcr-kotlin-android.md

 | `-(void) end` and Heartbeat timer stopped  | `Video Playback Completed`        |

-For playback events, Segment's video spec expects either `ad_asset_id​` or `content_asset_id​` depending on whether the video is an ad or content.
-Segment will default to mapping `ad_asset_id` to Nielsen's ad metadata `assetid` and `content_asset_id` to Nielsen's content metadata.
+For playback events, Segment's Video Spec expects either `ad_asset_id​` or `content_asset_id​` depending on whether the video is an ad or content.
+Segment defaults to mapping `ad_asset_id` to Nielsen's ad metadata `assetid` and `content_asset_id` to Nielsen's content metadata.
 The default Segment property can be overridden in your integration settings: `Custom Content Asset Id Property Name` or `Custom Ad Asset Id Property Name`.

 ### Content Events